-There’s yet another exciting year in store for Austin diners for 2023.
-From a new restaurant from an acclaimed Puerto Rican chef to Mexican fusion ramen to a New York-exported Irish bar, the city’s options continue to expand and grow.
+2023 has marked yet another exciting year for Austin diners.
+From an intriguing forthcoming bar to a role-playing gaming headquarters with food, beers, and bread to a New York-exported Irish bar, the city’s dining options continue to expand and grow.

-A few projected openings are holdovers from 2022: Aaron Franklin and James Moody’s sandwich shop Uptown Sports Club, the expansion of Uchi’s casual Japanese Dallas restaurant Uchiba, chef Ling Qi Wu’s new Asian restaurants, and wine bar/restaurant Underdog.
+A few projected openings are holdovers from 2022: The expansion of Uchi’s casual Japanese Dallas restaurant Uchiba, chef Ling Qi Wu’s new Asian restaurants, and wine bar/restaurant Underdog.

-Read on for 2023’s most exciting restaurant openings, listed in chronological order.
-This guide will be updated as the year continues.
+Read on for 2023’s most exciting restaurant openings, listed in chronological order, plus a rundown of which restaurants have already opened.
+This guide will continue to update as the year progresses.

 P. Thai Khao Man Gai